 - 1. At least three individuals representing the interest of families in the County.
 Where possible, the number of members representing families shall be equal to twenty percent of the Council's remaining membership; - 2.
 The Director of the Board of Alcohol, Drug Addiction, and Mental Health Services that serves the County, or, in the case of a County that has a Board of Alcohol and Drug Addiction Services and a Community Mental Health Board, the Directors of both Boards.
-If a Board of Alcohol, Drug Addition, and Mental Health Services covers more than one County, the Director may designate a person to participate on the County's Council; - The Health Commissioner, or the Commissioner's designee, of the Board of Health of each City or General Health District in the County.
+If a Board of Alcohol, Drug Addiction, and Mental Health Services covers more than one County, the Director may designate a person to participate on the County's Council; - 3.
+The Health Commissioner, or the Commissioner's designee, of the Board of Health of each City or General Health District in the County.
 If the County has two or more health districts, the Health Commissioner membership may be limited to the Commissioners of the two districts with the largest populations; - 4.
 The Director of the County Department of Job and Family Services; - 5.
 The Executive Director of the public children services agency or the County agency responsible for the administration of children services pursuant to the Ohio Revised Code Section 5153.15; - 6.
 The Superintendent of the County Board of Developmental Disabilities or if the Superintendent serves as Superintendent as more than one County Board of Developmental Disabilities, the Superintendent's designee; - 7.
 The Superintendent of the city, exempted village, or local school district with the largest number of pupils residing in the County, as determined by the Ohio Department of Education, which shall notify each County of its determination at least biennially; - 8.
 A School Superintendent representing all other school districts with territory in the County, as designated at a biennial meeting of the superintendents of those districts; - 9.
 A representative of the municipal corporation with the largest population in the County; - 10.
-The President of the Board of County Commissioners or an individual designated by the Board; - 11.
-A representative of the regional office of the Ohio Department of Youth Services: - 12.
-A representative of the County's Head Start agencies, as defined in Ohio Revised Code Section 3301.32; - 13.
-A representative of the County's Early Intervention collaborative established pursuant to the federal early intervention program operated under the "Individuals with Disabilities Education Act of 2004"; and - 14.
-A representative of a local nonprofit entity that funds, advocates, or provides services to children and families.
+The President of the Board of County Commissioners or an individual designated by the Board: - 11.
+A representative of the regional office of the Ohio Department of Youth Services;

-Notes to the Financial Statements For the Year Ended December 31, 2020
+Lawrence County, Ohio Notes to the Financial Statements For the Year Ended June 30, 2021